usual2970/certimate/README_EN.md

 [中文](README.md) | [English](README_EN.md)

+> [!WARNING]
+> The current branch is `next`, which is the development branch for v0.3.x.
+It is currently unstable and should not be used in production environments.
+>
+> To access the previous versions, please switch to the `main` branch.

 # 🔒Certimate

 For individuals managing personal projects or those responsible for IT operations in small businesses who need to manage multiple domain names, applying for certificates manually comes with several drawbacks: